Gatling1.2.5Minimum Jenkins requirement: 2.7.4ID: gatling

 - Install Gatling Plugin (via Manage Jenkins -> Manage Plugins)

-- Configure your project to execute Gatling simulations, for example using the Maven plugin (see Maven plugin documentation)
+- Configure your project to execute Gatling simulations, for example using the Maven plugin (see Maven plugin demo)

 - Configure your job :